nervosnetwork/ckb-simple-account-layer/README.md

 # ckb-simple-account-layer

+**NOTE**: this repository is now only for legacy purposes, we have put together a more complete and secure design as a [Sparse Merkle Tree](https://github.com/nervosnetwork/sparse-merkle-tree) data structure.
+Please use the SMT implementation for all future projects.

 A CKB account layer solution.
 This project consists of 3 parts:

 * Minimal single header C parts for integrating an existing VM(whether it's JavaScript VM, Forth VM, EVM, Move VM, etc.) with an account based design.
 We are providing C source file since we are only defining a minimal integration layer, in this case, a C implementation provides maximum interoperability.
 Your VM can be written in any language supported by RISC-V, such as Rust.